oddbird/oddvest/README.md

 ### Deployment

-Push to `master` on GitHub and your changes will be automatically deployed.
+Push to `main` on GitHub and your changes will be automatically deployed.

 ## TODO